 Once the principal contractor notifies Revenue of the contract, we will send you the details in a contract confirmation letter.
 This will also confirm your RCT rate of tax deduction.
-If any details regarding the contract are incorrect, contact the principal contractor to correct them.
-If they cannot correct the details, contact us directly.
+If any details regarding the contract are incorrect, please contact the principal contractor to correct them.
+If they cannot correct the details, you should contact us directly.

 Site Identifier Number (SIN)

 When a principal contractor submits a contract notification, they receive a SIN for the site or project.
 We will notify you of the SIN on your contract confirmation letter.
-If you in turn subcontract out some of the work, you should use this SIN when you notify the contract to us.
+If you, in turn, subcontract out some of the work, you should use this SIN when you notify the contract to us.
 This means that all contracts, by all contractors on the same site or project, will use the same SIN.

 RCT tax rates